 - Most (but not all) women think of their pregnancy as a baby.
-Most (but not all) prefer you to refer to it that way. - If you're not sure what term to use, mirror what the patient uses (baby, fetus, pregnancy) or ask her what she'd prefer. - Referring to 'just a heavy period', 'spontaneous abortion' or 'products of conception' is upsetting to most women. - Don't use complicated medical language if a simpler explanation will do.

-- If you have to use medical terminology, be ready to explain it in lay language. - Some patients will need interpreters, signers or helpers.
-The Miscarriage Association has leaflets in several languages, and for people with reading, learning and other communication problems.
+Most (but not all) prefer you to refer to it that way. - If you're not sure what term to use, mirror what the patient uses (baby, fetus, pregnancy) or ask her what she'd prefer. - Referring to 'just a heavy period', 'spontaneous abortion' or 'products of conception' is upsetting to most women. - Don't use complicated medical language if a simpler explanation will do. - If you have to use medical terminology, be ready to explain it in lay language. - Some patients will need interpreters, signers or helpers.
+We have one leaflet in several languages, and others for people with reading, learning and other communication problems, whi8ch you can find here.